Go green for your next happy hour and drink from some of South Australia’s best sustainable wineries.

 Sustainable sipping is a way of life for a plethora of boutique wineries, small-batch distillers and craft brewers in South Australia.
-From biodynamic wine to natural gin and organic beer, here’s our guide to the best sustainable wineries, breweries and distilleries in South Australia.
+From biodynamic wine to natural gin and organic beer, here’s our guide to the best organic wineries, breweries and distilleries in South Australia.
 Get sipping – it’s good for the environment, after all.

 1. Gemtree Wines, McLaren Vale

-McLaren Vale’s Gemtree Wines’ commitment to sustainable production has roots as deep as their decades-old vines.
+McLaren Vale’s Gemtree Wines’ commitment to sustainable production of organic wine has roots as deep as their decades-old vines.
 The wineries’ organic and biodynamic credentials speak for themselves, as does their commitment to improve the land for future generations.
 Flocks of sheep replace pesticides to keep weeds under control, ground quartz prevents fungal infections and negates the need for chemical fungicides, cow manure and recycled water feeds the vineyard and solar powers the irrigation, winery and cellar door.
 Judged the world's best winery for Sustainable Wine Tourism at the Best of Wine Tourism awards in Bordeaux, the resulting wine is exceptional, and best enjoyed on the Fleurieu Peninsula cellar door’s deck overlooking the vines.

 2. d’Arenberg Wine, McLaren Vale

 A holistic approach to wine production and commitment to sustainability is also well and truly alive down the road at d’Arenberg Wines, the largest biodynamic wine grape grower in Australia.
-Reliant on sheep agistment, solar power and natural disease control, the harmony between environmental sustainability and cutting-edge production techniques is evident in every glass poured.
+Reliant on sheep agistment, solar power and natural disease control, the harmony between environmental sustainability and cutting-edge production techniques is evident in every glass of natural wines poured.
 The best place to sample their biodynamic, organic and vegan varieties?
 At the unique d’Arenberg Cube cellar door – a five-level wine extravaganza seemingly floating above rolling vineyards.

 3. Angove Family Wine, McLaren Vale and Riverland

-Sustainability is a theme that carries on through McLaren Vale and into the Riverland, with Angove Family Wine also leaders in organic and biodynamic viticulture, resulting in exceptional fruit and wine.
+Sustainability is a theme that carries on through McLaren Vale and into the Riverland, with Angove Family Wine also leaders in organic and biodynamic viticulture, resulting in exceptional fruit and natural wine.
 Indian Runner Ducks and specialised equipment help keep 430 hectares of certified organic vines (some of which happen to be among the oldest Shiraz and Grenache vines in the region) pest and weed free.
 The entire growing and wine making process is completely free of synthetic chemicals and non-organic input.
 Angove even have a certified organic gin label, Blind Tiger Organic Gin, which you can sample from their second winery and cellar door in the Riverland.
 Here, hand-picked organic botanicals are blended with organic wheat in a traditional small-batch still to create a citrusy, dry London-style gin.

-4. Battle of Bosworth, McLaren Vale
+4. Paxton Wines, McLaren Vale

 5. Hayes Family Wines, Barossa

 Low intervention methods and certified organic practices are at the forefront of boutique Barossa winery Hayes Family Wines.
 Winemaker Andrew Seppelt draws on generations of knowledge to farm the vineyard sustainably, boycotting synthetic herbicides and pesticides and limiting additives in the wine making process.
 Solar energy powers about 60% of the winery and cellar door needs, rainwater is collected to supply the vineyard and cellar door, native tree plantings attract beneficial insects and natural grasses and composts improve the soil.
-The result is award-winning wine that’s good for you, and the environment, and is also vegan friendly.
+The result is award-winning natural wine that’s good for you, and the environment, and is also vegan friendly.

 6. Hutton Vale Farm, Barossa